xapian/xapian-gsoc-proposal/proposal.rst

 I am a final-year undergraduate of Software Engineering at Southwest Jiaotong University, China.
 I will continue my Msc study in Computer Science at University of Copenhagen.

-I discoverd my interest of and start to learn programming when I was a junior architecture student. and manage to transformed my major officially at the begining of the third-year,and had a pretty condensed year after that:
+I discoverd my interest of and start to learn programming when I was a junior architecture student, and manage to transformed my major officially at the begining of the third-year.
+I had a pretty condensed year after that:

  - Course projects from network programming to machine learning.